jseale/homograph_label_imputation_data/README.md

     17.  subject

     II.
 Prohibitively low resource homographs
-    Data for a further seventeen homographs is then removed as these homographs include at least one pronunciation class with fewer than three instances.
+    Data for a further seventeen homographs is removed as these homographs include at least one pronunciation class with fewer than three instances.
 These homographs are as follows:

     1.  abstract
     2.  appropriate